OSMCha/osmcha-frontend/README.md

 [`osmcha-django`](https://github.com/OSMCha/osmcha-django) backend, you'll
-need to register your own OAuth app on openstreetmap.org, configure the backend to use that secret key, and then point this frontend at your local backend by setting the `REACT_APP_PRODUCTION_API_URL` environment variable.
+need to register your own OAuth app on openstreetmap.org, configure the backend to use that secret key, and then point this frontend at your local backend by setting the `OSMCHA_API_URL` environment variable.
 After that, normal OAuth login through the frontend UI should work.

 ### Local testing